robmoffat/k9/docs/sprints/sprint_001.md

-# 5th March 2016:  Sprint One: Spring Boot, Docker, Amazon ECS #
+# 5th March 2016:  Sprint 1: Spring Boot, Docker, Amazon ECS #

 The goals of this sprint are: